-For future experiments, a natural development of this work will be building another platform and test algorithms for formation flight.
-Also, attitude stages could be modified in order to have additional operating arms for performing collaborative repairing, refueling, and construction operations.
+The simulator will constitute an experimental test bed for testing guidance and navigation control algorithms, in order to reduce costs and time-to-launch of autonomous satellite systems.
+A natural development of this work will be building another platform and test algorithms for formation flight, rendezvous, and docking.
+Also, attitude stages could be modified in order to have additional operating arms to perform collaborative repairing, refueling, and construction operations.
+Fig. 7 represents the current state of the assembly: